rthurston1/Team01-Web-Application-Cherish/team/m2/features.md

 **Assigned to**: Anugrah George, Nikolay Ostroukhov

+## Previous and Next Month Navigation (3 pts)

+Within the visual calendar dashboard, users can navigate to previous and next month if they prefer to view.
+This is coded within the calendar component as it only impacts the calendar dashboard.

+**Assigned to**: Anugrah George

 ## Dynamic Button Navigation (3 pts)

 A system-wide button system that easily allows the user to switch between different pages in the application.